 Join the growing movement to RE-THINK Chatham Park.
 HRA does not believe that the enormous 7120 acres between Pittsboro and Jordan Lake (and the Haw) should be re-zoned as requested by the developers.
+A city of 55,000 would have multiple negative impacts on our waters – including Jordan Lake, the Haw River and Robeson Creek.
 Please join us and the many groups and individuals working together as “Pittsboro Matters” for a better vision for our community.
 Ask the Pittsboro Town Board to consider all impacts to our area -including water resources and pollution – before making decisions that could impact us forever.
 For more information go to: PittsboroMatters.org

 Want a yard sign to display like this one?
 Contact us at firstname.lastname@example.org to arrange a pickup.